JPElectron/HDMI-matrix-control/README.md

 ![gofanco-bottom](gofanco-hdextip/gofanco-bottom.jpg?raw=true "gofanco-bottom")

-Note both the TX and RX unit require 5VDC "wall wort" style power supply

-No POE or POC, unless you use a POE splitter such as https://www.amazon.com/dp/B003CFATQK infront of the unit,

-or solder a POE power supply PCB inside (there is already the space and through-hole connections for it)
+Dissapointing that both the TX and RX unit require 5VDC "wall wort" style power supply.
+No POE or POC, unless you use a POE splitter such as https://www.amazon.com/dp/B003CFATQK infront of each unit, or solder a POE power supply PCB inside (there is already the space and through-hole connections for it on the PCB)...

 ![gofanco-rx-inside](gofanco-hdextip/gofanco-rx-inside.jpg?raw=true "gofanco-rx-inside")
 ![gofanco-tx-inside](gofanco-hdextip/gofanco-tx-inside.png?raw=true "gofanco-tx-inside")